Endotoxins in cosmetics: detection and removal

 Endotoxins removal from cosmetics and dermatology products

 Dermal fillers are a good case study when it comes to endotoxins removal in cosmetics thanks to the various issues they tackle.
-Since bacterial extracts such as Botox or Hyaluronic acid are originally coming from the pharmacology industry, the concerns they raise for the cosmetics industry are very similar to the issues the healthcare field must face.
+Since bacterial extracts such as Botulinum toxin or Hyaluronic acid are originally coming from the pharmacology industry, the concerns they raise for the cosmetics industry are very similar to the issues the healthcare field must face.

 Hyaluronic Acid (HA) is a good exemple.
 Naturally present in the Human body, its production can be done through extraction from biological sources such as rooster comb or purified from bacterial biomass after biosynthesis.
 As any production with biological matter, bacterial endotoxins contaminants are common in the final product, whether they originate from the raw material or came through the line of production.